 Review Criteria Discussion/Explanation I. Is the project located in close proximity to a light rail or Cal-Train station, and/or other convenient transit stops?
-The site is located midway between the VTAs Sunnyvale Transit Center (downtown) and the Lockheed Martin Transit Center (in Moffett Park) which is supported by six existing VTA bus lines and Light rail Transit.
-The nearest bus stop is located one block away on N. Mathilda Avenue.
+Existing public transit facilities will serve the site, with several bus stops within 1/4 to 1/2 to miles away from the site.
+The existing Caltrain Sunnyvale station is located slightly over a mile away and a Light Rail station is located approximately 1-3/4 mile away.
 J. Can identifiable and measurable negative impacts on City infrastructure and services be mitigated?
 While the proposed project requests higher FAR, a development pool is included in the General Plan land use scenario to allow intensification of individual sites above 35% FAR.
 The proposed project will draw from the development pool for its additional floor area.
 The project will pay Housing Mitigation Fees to offset housing demand inducing impacts, and will be required to pay connection and impact fees to offset any impacts on sewer capacity and other public utilities.
-The project will also require payment of a TIF and a TDM Program will be implemented for the entire site to reduce vehicle trips.
+The project will also require payment of a TIF and a TDM Program will be implemented for the site to reduce vehicle trips.

-Review Criteria Discussion/Explanation

 K. Is a Transportation Demand Management program planned for the site?
 Does it reduce traffic in general and promote transit use?
 The applicant has submitted a draft TDM Program, which will achieve a minimum of 20% reduction in total daily vehicle trips and a 25% reduction in daily peak hour trips.

-•